raspberrypilearning/microbit-game-controller/worksheet.md

 ## Coding the Rocket

 1. To code your game, you can start by adding some scripts to the rocket.
-Because you want the game to be played over and over again, you can get the game to be started by a `broadcast` block.
+Because you want the game to be able to be played over and over again, you start it by using a `broadcast` block.
 You'll also need to `make a variable` called `score` and set it to `0` at the start of the game.

 	![screen10](images/screen10.png)

-1. To start the game the rocket need to be placed in the centre of the screen and pointing towards the right.
+1. To start the game the rocket need to be placed in the centre of the screen, pointing towards the right.

 	![screen11](images/screen11.png)